FPolillo/toolkit/tasks/connectors/cylera/readme.md

 ## Command Line

+**Note:** For instructions on running tasks, see the main Toolkit page.

-See the main Toolkit for instructions on running tasks.
-For this task, if you leave off the Kenna API Key and Kenna Connector ID, the task will create a json file in the default or specified output directory.
-You can review the file before attempting to upload to the Kenna directly.
+For this task, you can leave off the Kenna API Key and Kenna Connector ID, so the task creates a .JSON file in the default or specified output directory.
+You can then review the file, before you upload it directly to the Cisco.

-Recommended Steps:
+**Use these Recommended Steps:**

-1. Run with Cylera Keys only to ensure you are able to get data properly from the scanner
+1. To ensure you can get data properly from the scanner, run it with Cylera keys only.
-2. Review output for expected data
+2. Review the data output to ensure you got the expected data.
-3. Create Kenna Data Importer connector in Kenna (example name: Cylera KDI)
+3. Create the Kenna Data Importer connector in Cisco Vunerability Management  (for example, name it: **Cylera KDI**).
-4. Manually run the connector with the json from step 1
+4. From Step 1, run the connector manually with the .JSON file.
-5. Click on the name of the connector to get the connector id
+5. To get the connector ID, click the name of the connector.
-6. Run the task with Cylera Keys and Kenna Key/connector id
+6. Run the task with Cylera Keys and Kenna Key/connector ID.

-Complete list of Options:
+## Complete list of Options:

 | Option | Required | Description | default |
 | --- | --- | --- | --- |